Fibromyalgia Basics

 Reducing Burnout

 Use warm water to reduce MTP-related tension and increase muscle blood flow.
-The heat coupled with any daytime medications you take for discomfort should improve the shift-work processes within your muscles so they do not wear out as quickly.
-However, eliminating your MTPs will produce the best results.
+Heat should improve the shift-work processes within your muscles so they do not wear out as quickly.
+However, eliminating MTPs produces the best results because it reduces stiff fibromyalgia muscles.

 What can you do about the reduced number of capillaries and oxygen debt in your muscles?
 Take lots of breaks during very mild aerobics to accommodate the lag in oxygen delivery.
 To build stronger muscles and more capillaries, try lots of repetitions with next to no resistance.
 As you will read in the section on strengthening, you can then move up to using elastic strips.